 Two good things came from this.
 The horn speaks better.
 It just seems to have a little more power.
 And even better, this was a horn that suffered from the infamous "stuffy second D," as mentioned at the start of this blog.
 2nd D was both stuffy and sharp,* although it was possible to play 2nd D in tune with enough aforethought (memo to self: remember to lip down second D every bloody time).
 The "stuffiness" could probably be more accurately described as a "weak and unpredictable" 2nd D. What a pain.

-The cause of the problem was that I basically had two vent points open when playing 2nd D. The lower octave pip would be open, and right below it, the C# key was cracked open .006", creating a "ghost vent."
-The C# key is close to, but not quite, a natural venting point for 2nd D. The natural venting point is actually the palm D key.
+The cause of the problem was that I basically had two vent points open when playing 2nd D. The lower octave pip would be open, and right below it, the C# pad was cracked open .006", creating a "ghost vent."
+The C# pad is close to, but not quite, a natural venting point for 2nd D. The natural venting point is actually the palm D tone hole.
 Play low D and hit palm D instead of the octave register key.
-You'll generally get a nice 2nd D even with the pip closed (which is a traditional remedy for a stuffy D).
+You'll generally get a nice 2nd D even with the pip remaining closed (which is one traditional remedy for a stuffy D).
 But pressing the octave register and having C# leaking caused my horn to have a sharp and stuffy 2nd D (and probably other lesser intonation problems throughout both registers).

 Even though the C# leak was open and affecting every note below C# in both registers, it made itself most noticeable as a faulty ghost vent point for 2nd D. A tiny undetected leak on a horn might be barely noticeable, or might make one certain note a pain in the butt.